 The Expected Value of Objective (EV) is the expected value for the model's objective over all the scenarios, and is the same as the reported objective value for the model.
 This value is provided by default in the report.

-The user can directly request the value on the spreadsheet, by inserting the function in a cell = WBSP\MEAN(cellref, value).
-The cell will display the Weighted Mean value requested for the cellref.

-For instance, enter =WBSP\MEAN(\$B\$22, 0) in any cell.
+The expected value of a cell can be reported directly anywhere in the spreadsheet by use of the WBSP_MEAN function.
+Place = WBSP_MEAN(cellref, 0) in any available cell.
+After solving, the 0 will be replaced by the expected value of cellref, and this value will be displayed in the cell containing = WBSP_MEAN().
+For instance, enter = WBSP_MEAN(\$B\$22, 0) in any cell.
 After solving, this function will display the Weighted Mean value of 2106.49622433202 for the objective cell in B22.